twelvestepdrupal/twelvestepintergroup/profiles/anonintergroup/modules/custom/anonmigrate/README.md

 The source keys are what uniquely identifies the row for the entity.

-For example, in the Baltimore example data, a meeting is uniquely identified by it's mID (group number) and meeting time.
+For example, in the csv example data, a meeting is uniquely identified by it's mID (group number) and meeting time.
 The 'anonintergroup' source knows that meetings are repeating, so the unique part is the meeting time and not the meeting time and day.
 If two different meetings were held in the same location at the same time, on different days, whatever key identifies these as unique meetings needs to be part of the source id key.

-In the Baltimore example data, the location is uniquely identified by the four parts of an address.
+In the csv example data, the location is uniquely identified by the four parts of an address.

 * Change the process.